 Here’s the basic formula insurers use:

-Life Insurance Cost = Risk Level + Coverage Amount + Policy Type + Personal Factors
+Life Insurance Cost = Risk Level + Coverage Amount + Policy Type + Personal Factors.
+Follow these steps:

 Step 1: Decide How Much Coverage You Need